-Weakley County Mayor Responsibilities
+Weakley County Mayor Duties and Responsibilities

 The Tennessee Constitution provides for the election of an executive officer in each county.
 A county mayor must have been a county resident for more than one year, must be at least 25 years old, and not otherwise disqualified from holding public office (by reason of criminal conviction or other legal disqualification).